kokkos/kokkos-fft/docs/api_reference.rst

    * - Description
      - Macros
-   * - Defined if the FFTW is enabled.
+   * - Defined if the fftw is enabled.
      - ``KOKKOSFFT_ENABLE_TPL_FFTW``
    * - Defined if the cufft is enabled.
      - ``KOKKOSFFT_ENABLE_TPL_CUFFT``